azmeraw-dev/fixed-service-app-frontend/README.md

 # 📡 Ethio Telecom Fixed Service Management System

 A **full-stack web application**(in progress)  designed to improve **fixed service delivery** for Ethio Telecom customers.
-It connects **Customers, Technicians, and Sales Staff** on a single digital platform —reducing multiple office visits, making service requests **faster, transparent, and efficient**.
+It connects **Customers, Technicians, and Sales Staff** on a single digital platform reducing multiple office visits, making service requests **faster, transparent, and efficient**.

 ---